Psalm 10

-Psalm 10 is the tenth psalm of the Book of Psalms, beginning in English in the King James Version: "Why standest thou afar off, O LORD? why hidest thou thyself in times of trouble?"
+Psalm 10 is the tenth psalm of the Book of Psalms, beginning in English in the King James Version: "Why standest thou afar off, O ? why hidest thou thyself in times of trouble?"
 In the Greek Septuagint and the Latin Vulgate, it is not an individual psalm but the second part of psalm 9, "Ut quid Domine recessisti".
 These two consecutive psalms have the form of a single acrostic Hebrew poem.
 Compared to Psalm 9, Psalm 10 is focused more on the individual than the collective human condition.

 The psalm forms a regular part of Jewish, Catholic, Lutheran, Anglican and other Protestant liturgies.

 Context

 Psalm 8 reflects on man's special place in creation.
 In contrast, both psalms 9 and 10 will end with statements setting mankind in a more negative light in the final verses of each.
 Psalm 9 closes with the phase "Put them in fear, O Lord: that the nations may know themselves to be but men, selah" Psalm 9:20 and Psalm 10:18 closes Psalm 10 with "...that the man of the earth may no more oppress."
 Some speculate that the final word of Psalm 9, selah, possibly meaning "a pause", might link the two psalms 9 and 10 together.

 Taken together, Psalms 9 and 10 comprise a continuous acrostic psalm in the Hebrew alphabet.
 Some texts, such as the Septuagint, combine them.
 They also contrast as Psalm 9 is more victorious and 10 more of a lament.